mysql/mysql-utilities/doc/man/mysqlauditgrep.rst

 This utility can only be applied to valid audit log files from servers with the audit log plug-in.

+This utility requires the use of Python version 2.7 or higher, but does not support Python 3.

 Single or double quote characters (respectively, **'** or **"**) can be used around option values.
 In fact, quotes are required to set some options values correctly (e.g., values with whitespace).
 For example, to specify the event